peterlindsten/ec2-connect/README.md

      --no-rdp, -n          Don't launch Remote Desktop
 ```

 If you need to use MFA, there are helper scripts for sh environments (git-bash, mingw, cygwin(untested), etc)
+**Note:** This overwrites the standard AWS env vars, so it will not work if your current credentials are stored there

 ```
 source auth.sh <Timed One-time password>